projectara/greybus-spec/source/bridged_phy.rst

 Important points are:

 *   one or more audio channels may be transferred;
+*   the MCLK role may be master or slave;
 *   the BCLK role may be master or slave;
 *   the WCLK role may be master or slave;
 *   the WCLK polarity may be normal or reversed (normal is when